Obafemi-Jinadu/Diffusion-models-re-implementations/README.md

-<h1 align="center">Re-implementation of the De-noised Diffusion Probabilistic Model (DDPM)</h1>
+<h1 align="center">Re-implementation of the Denoising Diffusion Probabilistic Model (DDPM)</h1>

-[DDPM](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://proceedings.neurips.cc/paper/2020/file/4c5bcfec8584af0d967f1ab10179ca4b-Paper.pdf&ved=2ahUKEwj_t6yIs46GAxUUFVkFHV8RCssQFnoECBMQAQ&usg=AOvVaw3_txjfhqsg67acjkwqOuSf) [1] is a conditionless generative model which means the data generation is not guided or conditioned by anything like a text or a class.
+[The denoising diffusion probabislitc model (DDPM)](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://proceedings.neurips.cc/paper/2020/file/4c5bcfec8584af0d967f1ab10179ca4b-Paper.pdf&ved=2ahUKEwj_t6yIs46GAxUUFVkFHV8RCssQFnoECBMQAQ&usg=AOvVaw3_txjfhqsg67acjkwqOuSf) [1] is a conditionless generative model which means the data generation is not guided or conditioned by anything like a text or a class.
 It randomly generates new data based on the training data distribution.

 The diffusion model is a generative model that learns to generate data as follows, given training data:
 - The model adds Gaussian noise at incremental steps by a 1st-order Markov chain, the increments are defined by a non-learnable diffusion rate $\beta$ that linearly increases by a simple linear noise scheduler (or a cosine noise scheduler is proposed in the improved DDPM).
 This is called the forward process, given by $q(x_{1:T}|x_{0})$.